Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 | ![Ablations](/images/ablations.png) |
 |:---:|
-|Cumulative ablation study of the authors' image geolocalization system on a holdout dataset of 5,000 Street View
+|Figure 12: Cumulative ablation study of the authors' image geolocalization system on a holdout dataset of 5,000 Street View
 locations.|

 Removing the four-image panorama input has the most dramatic effect on PIGEON’s performance.
 Without it, country­-level accuracy plunges by nearly 13 % and the mean localization error roughly triples.
 This makes sense since three additional images of the surroundings introduce new information to make a better guess.